independent-coder/Roblox-Webhooks/README.md

 <div align="center">
   <h2>What's up everybody!
 I made a Roblox 🍪 Stealer.
 The cookie will be sent by a Webhooks on Discord.</h2>
+  <h2>BEFORE I CONTINUE THIS TOOL WHAS MADE FOR EDUCATIONAL PURPOSES ONLY !</h2>
   <h2>Table of Contents 📖</h2>
   <ul>
     <li><a href="#setup">1.
 Install/Setup</a></li>